Is Starlink Available In Your Area?

 Info

-If you’re still on the fence about ordering Starlink service, we understand.
+We understand if you’re still on the fence about ordering Starlink service.
 There are plenty of other great options out there.
 You can read our in-depth reviews of how Starlink stacks up against fiber internet providers, 5G internet providers, and even other satellite providers, like OneWeb, Viasat, and Hughesnet.

 Comparing Starlink to other satellite providers

-As we just mentioned, Starlink offers faster speeds and lower latency than most other satellite providers, but it is starting to get a bit sluggish with so many new customers.
-So we thought we’d show you a side-by-side comparison so you can compare all of the features of different providers, including things like price and data caps.
+As we just mentioned, Starlink offers faster speeds and lower latency than most other satellite providers, but it can get sluggish if you're in an area with lots of fellow customers.
+So we thought we’d show you a side-by-side comparison with other satellite internet providers so you can compare all of their features, including things like price and data caps.

 Provider